InfoSecInnovations/concierge/README.md

 Refer to the documentation from NVIDIA for information on how to do this for your OS.

+## System Requirements ##

+It is unlikely you'll be able to run Concierge with less than 8GB RAM, at least 16GB is desirable.

+If you're using Docker Desktop you need to make sure at least 4GB RAM is assigned to be used by containers.
+The default is half of the system memory, so if you have at least 8GB RAM and haven't modified your configuration it's likely you don't need to do anything.

+You can get more tips for optimizing your installation here: https://opensearch.org/docs/latest/install-and-configure/install-opensearch/docker/#install-docker-and-docker-compose, however we have found that Concierge still runs without performing those modifications.

 ## Setup: quick install ##
 git clone repo or extract zip.